whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 Broccoli belongs to the [genus Brassica](https://en.wikipedia.org/wiki/Brassica){:target="_blank"} which is commonly reputed to increase flatulence with human beings.
 A rabbit's gastrointestinal tract, however, is not the same as a human's and because of this, we **can not automatically assume that broccoli is a "gassy" vegetable**.
 It is actually more likely that the higher amounts of starch and sugar in broccoli would cause gas in a rabbit as they change the pH of their digestive system.

-Given that broccoli is higher in starch and sugars compared to leafy greens, limit your rabbit to 2 or 3 florets and give them a good rinse before serving.
+Given that broccoli is higher in starch and sugars compared to leafy greens, we recommend you limit your rabbit to 2 or 3 florets and give them a good rinse before serving.

 _So yes, rabbits can have broccoli, just not too much._